Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: Introduction

 \begin{thm} A compact fat subanalytic subset in $\bR^n$ is $(\Cc^\al, \Cc^{\al'})$-regular. \end{thm}

 Here a compact subanalytic subset $E$ of $\bR^n$ is fat if $E = \ov{{\rm int\, } E}$, and in general, these sets admit a cusp singularity.
 These subsets are fundamental objects in real algebraic geometry \cite{BM88}.
-Consequently, we obtain the speed of convergence of sequence of Fekete's measures of a compact fat subanalytic subset in $\bR^n$ (Theorem~\ref{thm:equidistribution}).
+By invoking \cite{DMN} we obtain the speed of convergence of sequence of Fekete's measures associated to a compact fat subanalytic subset in $\bR^n$ (Theorem~\ref{thm:equidistribution}).

-{\em Organization.} We recall basic properties of the extremal functions on a compact K\"ahler manifold in Section~2.
-Most of the results are well-known, except for Lemma~\ref{lem:equivalence-notions}, where we observe that for compact set contained in a holomorphic unit ball coordinate, the extremal function is well comparable with the relative extremal function in that coordinate chart.
-In Section~3 we study the H\"older continuity of the extremal function and then we prove the characterization in Theorem~\ref{thm:characterization}.
-Next, we consider the weighted extremal functions in Section~4 and prove Corollary~\ref{cor:continuity-W}.
-Section~5 is devoted to study many examples of local $L$-regularity and local HCP compact sets in $\bC^n$.
-The equivalence in Theorem~\ref{thm:local-regularity} is then proved.
-Theorem~\ref{thm:UPC-intro} is a consequence of Theorem~\ref{thm:local-regularity}-(b) and Corollary~\ref{cor:fat-analytic}.
-In Section~6 we give some applications related to the speed of convergence for sequences of associated measures with Fekete points of fat analytic subset in $\bR^n$ and to the regularity of the extremal function in a big cohomology class.
+{\em Organization.} In Section~\ref{sec:c} we first provide basic properties of the extremal functions on a compact K\"ahler manifold.
+Then, we prove the characterizations on the continuity in Theorem~\ref{thm:characterization-c}.
+In Section~\ref{sec:hcp}, we start with the study of the local uniform density in capacity \eqref{eq:cap-comparison} and recall the fundament approximation theorem of Demailly.
+The crucial result is Lemma~\ref{lem:property}.
+Next, we complete the proof of characterizations of H\"older continuity (Theorem~\ref{thm:characterization-hcp}).
+Section~\ref{sec:regularity} is devoted to study many examples of local $L$-regularity and local $\mu$-HCP compact sets in $\bC^n$.
+The local $\mu$-HCP of compact fat subanalytic sets in Theorem~\ref{thm:UPC-intro} is a consequence of Theorem~\ref{thm:characterization-hcp}-(c) and Corollary~\ref{cor:fat-analytic}.
+Section~\ref{sec:app} contains some applications related to the speed of convergence for sequences of associated measures with Fekete points of fat subanalytic sets in $\bR^n$.
+Lastly, Section~6 consists of an appendix which justifies the reduction to working on compact subsets of $\bC^n$ in $\bP^n$ for the H\"older continuous results.

 {\em Acknowledgement.} I would like to thank W. Ple\'sniak for providing me many copies of his papers including the one \cite{PP86}.
 These have been very valuable resources for many questions investigated here.
 I would also like to thank S.\,Ko\l odziej for reading the manuscripts and giving many useful comments.
+I am benefited from a careful reading of Hyunsoo Ahn.
+The author is very grateful to the referee who has read the paper very carefully and given many valuable suggestions.
+Thanks to the suggestions the exposition of the paper is significantly improved.
 The author is partially supported by the National Research Foundation of Korea (NRF) grant no. 2021R1F1A1048185.